-Housing 21 is a leading national charity which promotes choice and independence for older people through a range of care, health and housing solutions.
+Housing 21 promotes choice and independence for older people through a range of care, health and housing services and accommodation.

-Our care and support services cover all adult age groups and help users remain independent and safe in their own homes for as long as possible.
-Housing 21
+Housing 21 provides care for adults of all ages.
+Our care and support services are designed to help people remain independent and living in their own homes for as long as possible.

-- acquired Claimar Care Group in 2009 making us one of the five biggest providers of care services
+Housing 21 is one of the five biggest providers of care services in the UK.

 - home care